cloudflare/workers-sdk/.changeset/brown-wasps-fail.md

 "wrangler": minor
 ---

-Added sub commands in the `deployments` command:
+feature: add `deployment view` and `deployment rollbak` subcommands

-`view <deployment-id>` will get the details of a deployment, including versioned script, bindings, and usage model information.
+`deployment view <deployment-id>` will get the details of a deployment, including versioned script, bindings, and usage model information.
 This information can be used to help debug bad deployments or get insights on changes between deployments.

-`rollback <deployment-id>` will rollback to a specific deployment in the runtime.
+`deployment rollback <deployment-id>` will rollback to a specific deployment in the runtime.
 This will be useful in situations like recovering from a bad deployment quickly while resolving issues.
 This rollback only changes the code in the runtime and doesn't affect any code or configurations in a developer's local setup.